<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Your system should have an automated tax compliance feature so your business will operate smoothly both locally and globally.

-This takes away any worry about tax updates and calculations, so your business remains compliant with sales taxes, VAT, and other forms of taxation that may apply.
+This takes away any worry about tax updates and calculations, so your business can stay compliant with sales taxes, VAT, and other forms of taxation that may apply.

 The same thing goes for accounting standards such as ASC 606.
-SaaS businesses need to adhere to these standards that regulate revenue recognition.
+SaaS businesses need to adhere to these standards that regulate revenue recognition for ASC 606

 How to know that a subscription management system is compliant?